top of page

 Copyright Issues

 TΦ101 strongly recommends that instructors be scrupulous about intellectual property.
-It is a sad truth that the nation's current impossibly restrictive copyright legislation appears to be the result of massive lobbying by Disney to keep Mickey Mouse and his cartoon friends out of the public domain (Sprigman).
-However, if we expect our students to respect our expectations regarding academic integrity, we should model conscientious behavior ourselves.
+If we expect our students to respect our expectations regarding academic integrity, we should model conscientious behavior ourselves.
 There are legal and appropriate ways to obtain material for your course.
 Here are some informal guidelines, but please consult your institution's general counsel for legal opinion.

 Legal Sources for Course Material: